numberoverzero/bloop/README.rst

     :target: https://github.com/numberoverzero/bloop/blob/master/LICENSE

-Bloop is an object mapper for DynamoDB and DynamoDBStreams. *(py35 or newer)*
+Bloop is an object mapper for DynamoDB and DynamoDBStreams. py35+

 ::